5 Important Things You Should Know about Prediabetes

 As we can see, these are vague and general symptoms.
-They are not serious and do not tend to interfere with everyday life.
+They’re not serious and do tend not to interfere with everyday life.
 Therefore, we do not pay much attention to them.

-The most important thing is to remember our regular checkups and let your doctor know if you have any of these symptoms.
+The most important thing is to remember your regular checkups and let your doctor know if you have any of these symptoms.

-What type of tests should we have to find out if we have prediabetes?
+What type of tests should you have to find out if you have prediabetes?

-- Blood sugar tests while fasting, are most common.
-This is based on a simple analysis of the blood to measure our glucose levels and is taken after 8 hours of fasting.
-If our levels are between 100 and 125 milligrams, we are considered to be prediabetic.
+- Blood sugar tests while fasting, are the most common types of screening tests.
+These are based on a simple blood analysis to measure our glucose levels and is taken after 8 hours of fasting.
+If your levels are between 100 and 125 milligrams, you’re considered to be prediabetic.

 - The other test is based on glucose tolerance.
 After drinking a sugary drink, another blood test is taken 2 hours afterward to see how our body processes it.
-If levels are between 140 and 200 milligrams, that is also prediabetic.
+If levels are between 140 and 200 milligrams, that’s also prediabetic.

-If we change our lifestyle and follow our doctor’s orders we can prevent or control diabetes.
+If you change your lifestyle and follow your doctor’s orders, you can prevent or control diabetes.

-- Base your diet on a Mediterranean diet by using olive oil, eating vegetables and dried fruit, legumes, fresh fruit, etc….
+- Base your diet on the Mediterranean diet.
+That means using olive oil, eating vegetables and dried fruit, legumes, fresh fruit, etc….